danbev/learning-quantum-computing/README.md

 particle₁ = |u₁> or |u₂>
 particle₂ = |v₁> or |v₂>
 ```
-Now, if we want to describe the quantum state the whole system, both of the
+Now, if we want to describe the quantum state of the whole system, both of the
 particles.
 Note that the particles are not interacting.
 So, particle one could be in |u₁> and particle two |v₁>.
 This can be described
 using the tensor product of these two states: